We made it to March and to a better sense of work progress!

-Introduction to GIS has been a blast to teach, but I still spend a large amount of my time drafting papers and working on open-source projects.
+Introduction to GIS continues to be a blast to teach, but my time is consumed with drafting papers and working on open-source projects.

 As always, all of my work professionally and academically is kept as open-source as possible.
 To find my papers, blogs, classes, and other projects, check out my GitHub.

 I currently organize the Bluegrass Developers Guild in Kentucky.
 Please join us on Slack (request access through the Guild website) and attend our monthly Open Code sessions!

 I organize and sponsor the LexPy Python Group and the Bluegrass Data Science Group.
 There are monthly meetups for topics related to data science, Python, R, blockchains, GIS, and much more!
 Please join us via the links above where I will be posting the latest events.
 We're also always looking for speakers. :)

 Introduction to Python

 Introduction to R